 Thanks for stopping by.
 A bit about me:

 I’m a Chicago-based music writer, editor, and researcher.
-I write music criticism for The Chicago Tribune and The Chicago Reader, and regularly contribute to ARTnews and The University of Chicago Magazine.
+I write music criticism for The Chicago Tribune and The Chicago Reader, and regularly contribute to ARTnews, The University of Chicago Magazine, and Tone Glow.
 Previously, I served as assistant digital editor at Chicago magazine and was a contributing writer and editor at The Classical Review, an online publication covering classical music in seven states and metro areas.

 While a student at the University of Chicago, I was deputy editor-in-chief and arts editor of The Chicago Maroon.
 I’m also the writer behind the majority of “The History in This Program” features in the New York Philharmonic’s subscription program books for the orchestra’s 2017–2018 season.
 I was a 2018 Rubin Institute Fellow, working alongside professional and rising critics in a four-day intensive music criticism program, and a 2019 Bang on a Can Media Fellow, where I covered Loud Weekend for WNYC’s New Sounds.
 For two years, I cofounded and ran the classical music blog dia[loge]s alongside the rapier-witted MJ Chen.

 In other music coverage, I was formerly an intern for Sound Opinions, WBEZ’s weekly music criticism show hosted by Greg Kot and Jim DeRogatis, and for 98.7 WFMT, for whom I still write as a freelancer.